Am3Software/GUIRepo/README_OpenVsp2Matlab.txt

    * Read all the info displayed and then close the current importAC.exe window
    * From the GUI, click on the "Update importAC" button
    * Then click again on the "Run code" button to launch the analysis with the new version of importAC.

+   Please, periodically check also for a GUI update, clicking on the "Update GUI" button.
+If there will be an update, please, follow the displayed istructions.

  9) If you want to add a nacelle to a turboprop aircraft, consider adding a POD geometry in OpenVSP and renaming it as propeller_# (where # = 1, 2, 3, ... n).